The Graduate Outcomes survey is the biggest UK annual social survey and captures the perspectives and current status of

 All graduates that have completed a higher education course at a higher education provider in the UK after August 2017 will be eligible to complete the survey.
 This can be a course of any type and duration.

 Graduates will be grouped across the year into four cohorts based on the end date of their course.
 Depending on when their course ended, they will receive their survey invitation around 15 months later.
-For example, if their course ended in August to October 2019, they will receive the survey in December 2020.
+For example, if their course ended in May to July 2022, they’ll receive the survey in September 2023.

 Graduate Outcomes data will be used for a range of information and regulatory purposes.
 The privacy notice (read more about privacy) includes information about uses of the data, such as use by higher education providers and higher education funding and regulatory bodies, inclusion in official statistics, and research and journalistic uses, including university league tables.

 The results will be used by these groups primarily for research and statistical purposes, but also in the performance of a task carried out in the public interest or in the exercise of official authority.
 The results will not be used to make decisions about individuals.

 Graduates can opt-out before we commence surveying, or during, by emailing [email protected] with this instruction, or by using the opt-out link in the footer of the email invitation, or let us know when we call them.

 The Graduate Outcomes survey needs to meet ambitious response rate targets to ensure we have sufficiently detailed data that is usable for a range of information and regulatory purposes.
 Each member of staff within a provider has a role to play in the promotion of the survey.
 Visit our communications resources page on the HESA website to find out how you can play your part.